top of page

 'You can see this challenge with the conservatory in the building.
 It is not functioning in the most environmental way.
 The glazing is failing for example.
 It needs to be a lot greener in how it performs and become more sustainable.
 It functions as our green space for well-being in the heart of the City of London and it is a free space.
 However, it is often hired out and we need to find a way where we can allow for events, but also invite the public in.

 'Many people talk about the Barbican as a fortress site and I think to some extent that is true.
 But to make it more accessible is a huge undertaking without undermining the original idea for the centre.
 It has an oasis quality in the City of London but our wayfinding project will help.
-I call it 'Chief to toilet'!
+I call it 'tube to toilet'!
 We are going through a research phase at the moment and bringing in a design team next year.
 The project will be transformative but will include sensitive adjustments to the front and back doors.
 The important question is how we allow better routes through to the lake side which is our best expression of the Centre.
 The wayfinding project will work both on the perceptual but also the physical level.

 Above: exterior concrete of Barbican Centre wrapped in fabric as part of 'Purple Hibiscus' project